AWS EC2

 Recommended Learning Resources

-- AWS Documentation
+- AWS Documentation and EC2 User Guide

-- AWS Training and Certification
+- AWS Skill Builder (Training and Certification)

-- Whitepapers and Best Practices
+- AWS Whitepapers and Prescriptive Guidance

-- AWS Well-Architected Framework
+- AWS Well-Architected Framework (and EC2-focused lenses)

-- Hands-on Labs
+- AWS Workshops and Hands-on Labs

 Recommended Learning Path